 Account sign up

-To complete the account sign-up process, click on the Sign up link located in the middle of the Log in screen where you will be presented with the following Sign up screen:
+For new users of easyFBT, to complete the account sign-up process, click on the Sign up link located in the middle of the Log in screen where you will be presented with the following Sign up screen:

 Standard account login

 If you intend to create a new standard account complete the following: